NijiDigital/NetworkStack/Example/MoyaComparison/README.md

 decode(_ json: Any) throws -> T // deserialize
 ```

 **Transformable :** `JSONTransformer` is a protocol to create transformers.
-Two default trnasformers is implement (`StringToURL` & `StringToDate`) for me it is enough for all principle usages.
+Two default trnasformers is implement (`StringToURL` & `StringToDate`).

-**Parser :** you can se here, [JSONCodable file conformance](MoyaComparison/Models/Parser/JSONCodable/Video+JSONCodable.swift) for our `Realm` Video object.
+**Parser :** you can see here, [JSONCodable extension conformance](MoyaComparison/Models/Parser/JSONCodable/Video+JSONCodable.swift) for our Video `Realm` object.

 **Documentation :**
 [`JSONCodable`](https://github.com/matthewcheok/JSONCodable)

 ### SwiftyJSON
-No **conformance protocol**, but on this example we try to fix limits and usage.
 This is a very flexible pod to **serialize and deserialize JSON**.
-We create in this example `Swifty` protocol with conformance :
+There is no **protocol conformance**, but on this example we try to fix limits and usage.
+So we create `Swifty` protocol with conformance :

 ```swift
 init(json: JSON) // deserialize

 func toJSON() -> JSON // serialize
 ```
-You can create your own protocol.
-That is flexibility.
+You can create your own protocol or not.

-**Transformable :** map, flatmap use everything you want to transform `JSON <-> Object`.
+**Transformable :** map, flatmap to transform datas.
+Use everything you want to transform `JSON <-> Object`.
 You can create you own Tranformable protocol if needed.

 **Parser :**
-It's a more flexible than `JSONCodable`.
-And have a specific feature : `JSON` merging. you can se here, [SwiftyJSON file conformance](MoyaComparison/Models/Parser/SwiftyJSON/Video+SwiftyJSON.swift) for our `Realm` Video object.
+It's more flexible than `JSONCodable` and there are specific features like  `JSON` merging. you can se here, [SwiftyJSON extension conformance](MoyaComparison/Models/Parser/SwiftyJSON/Video+SwiftyJSON.swift) for our Video `Realm` object.

 **Documentation :**
 [`SwiftyJSON`](https://github.com/SwiftyJSON/SwiftyJSON)